iotbzh/afb-mpdc/README.md

 ### API

  * Search search the database for song,categories and optionally add them to play list
-    * display(mandatory): fiel to be return by command eg: artist, title, filename, ...
+    * display(mandatory): field to be return by command eg: artist, title, filename, ...
     * query(optional): artist_name (should match with type)
     * target(optional) and array of [{type:xxx, content:yyy}]
     * add(optional): boolean (search and add to play list)